d-ronnqvist/d-ronnqvist.github.com/_posts/2012-04-16-hit-testing-animating-layers.md

 # A past bug

 The [documentation for the presentation layer][presentationlayer] clearly states that it provides "a close approximation to the version of the layer that is currently being displayed", _not_ the exact value.
 This approximation seems extremely good <s>as long as you don't mess with the animation timings</s>.
 Many OS versions ago there was a bug where this approximation was inaccurate if the [calculation mode][calculationmode] on a key-frame animation was set to either of the paced modes (`kCAAnimationPaced` or `kCAAnimationCubicPaced`).
-This bug has since been fixed[^3] and the radar I️ filed when first writing this post has been closed.
+This bug has since been fixed[^3] and the radar I filed when first writing this post has been closed.

 [^1]: No pun intended.